hud9925/KWRiverInfo/README.md

+# KWRiverInfo

-#A tool that can help any angler wishing to fish tributary waters of the Grand River Watershed in Southern Ontario.
+A comprehensive tool designed for anglers targeting tributary waters of the Grand River Watershed in Southern Ontario.
+This application provides essential information and resources to maximize your fishing experience in the region.

-##Current Build Features (as of 1/7/23) ##
+## Current Build Features (as of January 7, 2024)

-- Current air temperature, barometric pressure, sunrise and sunset times, cloud cover, and UV values
+- **Weather Data**: Displays current air temperature, barometric pressure, sunrise and sunset times, cloud cover percentage, and UV index, of the region.
-- Map of the Conestogo River, with access points labelled
+- **Interactive Map**: Features a detailed map of the Conestogo River, highlighting key access points for anglers.

-##Upcoming Features##
+## Upcoming Features

-- Links and neccessary fishing regulation information for different areas of the river
+- **Regulatory Information**: Direct links to fishing regulations and necessary information for different areas along the river.
-- AI predictor of fishing success depending on current and historical climate data
+- **AI-Powered Fishing Success Predictor**: Utilizes current and historical climate data to predict the likelihood of fishing success.
-- additional tributaries, and eventually the rest of the Grand River in the KW region
+- **Expanded Coverage**: Inclusion of additional tributaries and a comprehensive overview of the Grand River within the Kitchener-Waterloo region.